 Like any room in the house, our bodies can always benefit from a spring clean.

-This detox salad with orange miso dressing is full of wonderful raw ingredients known to support the digestive process and tasty enough to eat for days.
+This rainbow salad is full of wonderful raw ingredients known to support the digestive process and tasty enough to eat for days.

 What is a Detox Salad?

-A detox salad uses foods rich in antioxidants, vitamins and minerals that also contain purifying qualities.
+A detox salad, like this rainbow salad, uses foods rich in antioxidants, vitamins and minerals that also contain purifying qualities.
 In other words, foods that flush our bodies of harmful toxins and free radicals.
 We mix them all up in one delicious bowl.

 Common detox foods include: